 Writ of Mandamus Processing Time and Success Rate

 On average, a writ of mandamus will get results within 20 to 30 days.
 Typically, 60 days is the maximum time it will take as that is how long the US embassy or USCIS has to submit their answer to the mandamus order in court.

 Writ of mandamus cases have a high success rate in that 99% of cases are processed and submitted faster and not contested in court.
 However, the success of the petition itself depends on the factors of the case itself, as a writ of mandamus forces USCIS to make a decision, and does not necessarily mean an approval.
-That is why it’s important to work with a lawyer experienced in these types of cases, like Goldstein Immigration Lawyers.
+That’s why it’s important to work with a mandamus lawyer experienced in these types of cases, like Goldstein Immigration Lawyers.
 Contact us today.